Bromus pannonicus

-Bromus pannonicus is a species of flowering plant in the family Poaceae which can be found in such European countries as Czech Republic, Hungary, Romania, and all states of former Yugoslavia.
+Bromus pannonicus is a species of flowering plant in the family Poaceae which can be found in Europe, including Czech Republic, Hungary, Romania, and all states of former Yugoslavia.

 Description

 The height of a plant is 30–70 cm while its leaves are 2–3 mm wide.
 It also has an open panicle which can either be lanceolate or oblong and is measured to be 8–12 cm in length.
 The spikelets which are 14–20 mm in length are also oblong and have 5-7 fertile florets.